10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 #### Key Guidelines

-* Reusability: Focus on creating modular, reusable components.
+* **Reusability:** Focus on creating modular, reusable components.
 Always consider how the component will respond to:

   * Changes in viewport width.

   * Varying content.
-For example, if you're styling a card with a title that fits nicely on one line in the design, think about how the card will react to a very long title, or if there’s no title at all.
+For example, if you're styling a card with a title that fits nicely on one line in the design, think about how the card will react to a very long title, or if there's no title at all.

-* Inheritance from Base: Components should take advantage of the solid foundation provided by base styles.
+* **Inheritance from Base:** Components should take advantage of the solid foundation provided by base styles.
 When base-level styles are set up correctly, you minimize the need to redefine styles.
-Usually, you’ll only need to adjust specific properties like colors or spacing at the component level.
+Usually, you'll only need to adjust specific properties like colors or spacing at the component level.

-* Avoid Using Margins on Components: Baking margins into reusable components creates spacing that's difficult to override in different contexts.
+* **Avoid Using Margins on Components:** Baking margins into reusable components creates spacing that's difficult to override in different contexts.
 Instead, create spacing using techniques like the lobotomized owl selector (`* + *`) or the `gap` property on parent containers.
 We'll cover these approaches in detail later in this document.

-* Encapsulation: Component styles should be scoped and encapsulated to avoid affecting other components.
+* **Encapsulation:** Component styles should be scoped and encapsulated to avoid affecting other components.
 Use methodologies like BEM or CUBE to ensure your styles remain modular and isolated.

-* Leverage Variables: Use globally defined variables for properties like colors and spacing.
+* **Leverage Variables:** Use globally defined variables for properties like colors and spacing.
 This avoids magic numbers and ensures visual consistency across your app.

-* Responsiveness: Components should be fully responsive, adapting effortlessly to different container sizes and screen widths.
+* **Responsiveness:** Components should be fully responsive, adapting effortlessly to different container sizes and screen widths.

-* Component-Specific Animations: If a component requires a unique animation that won't be reused elsewhere, define the `@keyframes` alongside the component styles.
+* **Component-Specific Animations:** If a component requires a unique animation that won't be reused elsewhere, define the `@keyframes` alongside the component styles.
 This keeps related code together and makes it easier to maintain or remove the component later.

 ### Utilities